Émilie Simon (album)

 Émilie Simon is the debut album of Émilie Simon.
 The album was a commercial and critical success, winning a Victoire de la musique in 2004 for Best Electronic Album.
 Critics called her "France's answer to Iceland's alternative pop princess Björk."
 Simon wrote, composed and produced the bulk of the album by herself.
 The album was re-issued in December 2003, months after its release.

+Release

+In October 2002, Simon released promotion single "Désert".
+The song was a huge success both critically and commercially in her homeland.
+In the United States, a single for the English version was released in late 2006.
+The music video for the song was directed by Philippe André and produced by Wanda.